test-IO/testio-guides/src/pages/index.md

 Latest changes to the Test IO Guides:

+- December 23, 2024 - Improvements for Jira Cloud and Server Plugins.

 - May 14, 2024 - [Configure Notion as Bug Tracker](/docs/integrations/notion) is added.

 - March 4, 2024 - [Test IO Zapier app documentation](/docs/zapier/getting_started) is added.